olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 I am very happy to discuss new research directions; please reach out if there is shared interest!

 ## Mentorship
-I am happy to mentor students at MIT with overlapping research interests.
-Particularly for undergrads, programs like <a href="https://urop.mit.edu/" target="_blank">UROP</a> are a great mechanism for mentorship.
+I am happy to mentor students with overlapping research interests.
+Particularly for undergrads at MIT, programs like <a href="https://urop.mit.edu/" target="_blank">UROP</a> are a great mechanism for mentorship.
 More generally, I am very happy and available to give advice and feedback on applying to and navigating both undergraduate and graduate programs in computer science and related disciplines -- especially for those to whom this type of feedback and guidance would be otherwise unavailable.

-You can reach me at [full firstname] [at] mit [dot] edu.
+You can reach me at olawale [at] mit [dot] edu.

 ## Selected Recent News
 * Fall 2024.
+Our paper titled "On Domain Generalization Datasets as Proxy Benchmarks for Causal Representation Learning" will appear at the Neurips 2024 workshop on causal reprsentation learning as an Oral Presentation.
+* Fall 2024.
 I joined the <a href="https://healthyml.org" target="_blank">Healthy ML Lab</a>, led by <a href="https://healthyml.org/marzyeh/" target="_blank">Professor Marzyeh Ghassemi</a>, at <a href="https://www.csail.mit.edu/" target="_blank">MIT</a> as a postdoctoral associate!
 * Summer 2024.
 I successfully defended my PhD dissertation titled *"Towards External Valid Machine Learning: A Spurious Correlations Perspective"*!
 * Spring 2024.
 I gave a talk on AI for critical systems at the <a href="https://www.mobilit.ai/en/" target="_blank">MobiliT.AI forum</a> (May 28-29)!
 * Spring 2024.
 I gave a talk at UIUC Machine Learning Seminar on the external validity of ImageNet; artifacts <a href="https://publish.illinois.edu/ml-seminar/" target="_blank">here</a>!
 * Spring 2024.
 Recent work demonstrating the external validity of ImageNet model/architecture rankings -- *ImageNot: A contrast with ImageNet preserves model ranking* -- is now available on <a href="https://arxiv.org/pdf/2404.02112.pdf" target="_blank">arXiv</a>!
 * Winter 2024.
-2 papers on machine learning under distribution shift will appear at AISTATS 2024 (see [Publications](https://olawalesalaudeen.com/publications/))!
+Two papers on machine learning under distribution shift will appear at AISTATS 2024 (see [Publications](https://olawalesalaudeen.com/publications/))!
 * Winter 2024.
 I have returned to Stanford from MPI!
 <details>
 <summary><b>show more</b></summary>